damienleroy/PowerAccent/README.md

 - Theme & design improvement
 - Some others features [asked](https://github.com/damienleroy/PowerAccent/issues)

+# PowerToys
+PowerAccent has been implemented in PowerToys and renamed as QuickAccent.
+Both have globally the same features and offers different experiences in the usage (taskbar icon, and different settings view).

 # If you like it
 https://www.buymeacoffee.com/dams

 # Thanks to
 - [Ciantic](https://gist.github.com/Ciantic/471698) for the implementation of the Keyboard Listener.